 What happens next in the impeachment of President Trump?

-Trump could soon be the first president in history to be impeached twice.
-The House voted to impeach him in December 2019.
-In January 2020, the Senate acquitted him after a relatively quick trial.
+Trump is the first president in history to be impeached twice. could the Senate convict him?

 More in www.washingtonpost.com